-TUN sits down with Brian Taylor, managing director of Ivy Coach, to discuss the impact COVID-19 has had on college admissions and how students can better position themselves to be admitted into selective institutions.
+TUN sits down with Brian Taylor, the managing director of Ivy Coach, to discuss the impact of COVID-19 on college admissions and how students can better position themselves to be admitted into selective institutions.

 TUN: Brian, thanks so much for joining us.

 How has COVID-19 impacted college admissions?
 In which ways will this year’s admissions process be different than it was in the past?